ExaDev/exadev.github.io/README.md

 When working in a server-client environment, the server can prompt the user for input, store the serialised board state, and then deserialise and resume execution once a response is received from the user/client.

-A further development of this will be to template a bot to
+A further development of this will be to template a bot where the underlying logic of the board is

 ### Invoker API